 Charles Oropallo in High School

 Charles Oropallo attended Bishop Gibbons High School in Schenectady, New York.
-He was living with his grandparents in Loudonville, New York at that time .
+Charles was living with his grandparents in Loudonville, New York at that time.

-Charles was fascinated by electricity and electronics from a very young age.
+Charles Oropallo was always extremely fascinated by electricity and electronics from a very young age.
 Charles remembers his grandparents letting him play with batteries and wires and light bulbs as early as five years old when he visited them.
 Charles Oropallo was one to scour the surrounding neighborhoods on trash day for discarded electronic items – especially radios and television sets.
 Charles did this through his teenage years.
-He would disassemble them for any salvageable parts to build various electronic devices.
+Charles would disassemble them for any salvageable parts to build various electronic devices.
 There were many electronic items using vacuum tube technology at that time.
 However, transistors were the incoming rage and Charles got right into that “new” technology as a teenager who loved electronics.

 Another serious interest of Charles Oropallo’s was astronomy.
-Charles had various telescopes throughout his teen years and through high school.
-It made perfect sense that he would turn into a “Trekkie” once the original Star Trek started its debut.
+Charles had various telescopes throughout his teen years and through his high school years.
+It made perfect sense that Charles would turn into a “Trekkie” once the original Star Trek started its debut.
 The original Star Trek series debuted in the United States on NBC.
 Star Trek told the tale of the crew of the starship Enterprise.
 Its five-year mission was “to boldly go where no man has gone before.”
-Charles watched the very showing of that on that infamous Thursday evening on September 8, 1966.
+Charles watched the very first showing of Star Trek on that infamous Thursday evening on September 8, 1966.

 Charles Oropallo joins the USMC

 Charles left high school to join the United States Marine Corps.
 He did that shortly after he turned seventeen in 1969.
-PFC Charles Oropallo is shown above on the parade deck.
+PFC Charles Oropallo is shown above on the Parris Island parade deck.
 It was on a beautiful June day in 1969 that he graduated from boot camp in Parris Island.
-Charles was plenty relieved to complete that training.
-He was also very proud to have received his promotion to Private First Class from boot camp.
-That honor was bestowed upon only five to have graduated in platoon 157.
+Charles Oropallo was plenty relieved to complete that training.
+Charles was also very proud to have received his promotion to Private First Class right from boot camp.
+That honor was bestowed upon only five Maine Corps recruits to have graduated in platoon 157 in June 1969.

-Charles Oropallo earned a High School General Equivalency Diploma about eight months after he joined the Marine Corps.
-He then applied and received a High School Diploma from Bishop Gibbons High School in 1972.
-Charles accomplished that based on his Marine Corp GED testing scores.
+Charles Oropallo earned his High School General Equivalency Diploma about eight months after he joined the Marine Corps.
+Charles then applied for – and received – a High School Diploma from Bishop Gibbons High School in 1972.
+Charles Oropallo accomplished that based on his Marine Corp GED (General Equivalency Diploma) testing scores.